 24

-Her father, who retired as sub-judge of the Tellicherry Court, came from an educated family of the Tiyya caste; he was an employee of Hannyngton and had chosen to marry his illegitimate daughter once his first wife died.
+Her father, who retired as a sub-judge of the Tellicherry Court, came from an educated family of the Tiyya caste; he was an employee of Hannyngton and had chosen to marry his illegitimate daughter once his first wife died.
 The elder daughter of Hannyngton from his Indian mistress was married to an Anglo-Indian and became Martha Feukes.

 25

 The younger daughter, who retained her Indian name Devayani, married E. K. Krishnan in 1878.
 Hannyngton clearly led the double life of many British civil servants in India.
-In the late eighteenth and early nineteenth centuries it had been regular practice for East India Company officials to have Indian wives.
+In the late eighteenth and early nineteenth centuries it had been a regular practice for East India Company officials to have Indian wives.

 No comments: